AI4Finance-Foundation/FinRL/docs/source/arch/three_layer.rst

 **Simplicity, Applicability and Extendibility**: Specifically designed for automated stock trading, FinRL presents DRL algorithms as modules.
 In this way, FinRL is made accessible yet not demanding.
 FinRL provides three trading tasks as use cases that can be easily reproduced.
 Each layer includes reserved interfaces that allow users to develop new modules.

-**Better Market Environment Modeling**: We build a trading simulator that replicates live stock market and provides backtesting support that incorporates important market frictions such as transaction cost, market liquidity and the investor’s degree of risk-aversion.
+**Better Market Environment Modeling**: We build a trading simulator that replicates live stock markets and provides backtesting support that incorporates important market frictions such as transaction cost, market liquidity and the investor’s degree of risk-aversion.
 All of those are crucial among key determinants of net returns.

 Please refer to the following pages for more specific explanation: